maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="error-codes"></a>
 ## Error codes

-RetroBASIC's error codes are mostly modelled on Commodore BASIC 3.5 as it is fairly generic.
+RetroBASIC's error codes are mostly modelled on Commodore BASIC 3.5 seen on the Commodore 125 as their list is fairly generic.
 A few additional errors have been added to handle new functionality.
 Others have been left out as they apply to specific tasks like operating the cassette tape.

 0
 :(none)